DataBiosphere/toil/docs/running/running.rst

 Finally we come to the context manager that initializes the workflow.
 We create a path to the input file prepended with ``'file://'`` as per the documentation for :func:`toil.common.Toil` when staging a file that is stored locally.
 Notice that we have to check whether or not the workflow is restarting so that we don't import the file more than once.
-Now Finally we can kick off the workflow by calling :func:`toil.common.Toil.start` on the job ``setup``.
+Finally we can kick off the workflow by calling :func:`toil.common.Toil.start` on the job ``setup``.
 When the workflow ends we capture its output (the sorted file's fileID) and use that in :func:`toil.common.Toil.exportFile` to move the sorted file from the job store back into "userland".